 Overshadowed by Charleston, its famous next-door neighbor, Mount Pleasant, South Carolina is a great weekend destination in its own right.
-With tons of southern charm and beautiful outdoor parks, it makes a relaxing place to get away.
+With tons of southern charm, beautiful outdoor parks, and less crowds, it makes a relaxing place to get away.

 Patriots Point Maritime Museum

-Start your trip to Mount Pleasant with the Patriots Point Maritime Museum.
-If you are not a museum person you might want to make an exception for this one.
+We started our weekend in Mount Pleasant with the Patriots Point Maritime Museum.
+Even if you are not a museum person you might want to make an exception for this one.

-Do take time to speak with some of the volunteers at Patriots Point.
+While you’re exploring the ships, take the time to speak with the volunteers at Patriots Point.
 Most served on similar vessels and love to enlighten visitors on what life was like.

-Reserve at least 3-4 hours to visit the three ships.
-However, there is enough here to spend the whole day if you wanted.
+Reserve 3-4 hours to visit the three ships.
+However, you could easily spend the whole day here if you wanted.

 Stop for Lunch

 A friend of ours use to live near Mt.
 Pleasant and had told us about Not Just Franks Café.
-A little roadside, outdoor café just next to Ace hardware.
-We decided this would be the perfect time to give it a try.
+A little roadside outdoor café just next to Ace Hardware.

 Don’t let the “hole in the wall” feel put you off.
-The owner was super friendly and the food was made fresh.
-We tried the Chicken Bacon Ranch and the Reuben and were very happy with both.
-We took the food to go and ate at our next stop.
+The owner was super friendly, and the food was made fresh.
+There are tables outside, but we grabbed a delicious Chicken Bacon Ranch sandwich and a Reuben to go and ate at our next stop.

 Laurel Hill County Park

-Not far from the café is Laurel Hill County Park.
-As you pull up, it looks like just a baseball field.
-Walk between the soccer and the baseball fields on the far north side.
-At the edge of a wooded area there is a little gate. $1 entry.
+Not far from Frank’s is Laurel Hill County Park.
+As we pulled up, it looked like just a baseball field.
+However, between the soccer and the baseball fields, on the far north side, was a little gate ($1 entry) at the edge of a wooded area.

 Mount Pleasant Memorial Waterfront Park

-As the day wound to a close, we headed back to the harborside for views of the Arthur Ravenel Jr. Bridge.
+As our day wound to a close, we headed back to the harborside for views of the Arthur Ravenel Jr. Bridge.

 A fantastic location for sunset, unfortunately our beautiful day had turned overcast by the afternoon.
 Nonetheless, views from Mount Pleasant Pier did not disappoint.

-Where we stayed in Mount Pleasant, South Carolina
+Where We Stayed and Ate in Mount Pleasant, South Carolina

 Only staying one night, we opted for Homewood Suites Mount Pleasant as it was a good balance between location and price.
 In line with typical Hilton standards, the suite was large and comfortable.